-Within five (5) business days of receipt of a complaint by a provider, RightCare will send written acknowledgement of receipt of the complaint to the complainant.
-This acknowledgement letter will indicate a description of the complaint process and the thirty (30) calendar day time frame for resolution of the complaint.
+RightCare will send written acknowledgement within 5 business days of the receipt of the complaint to the complainant.
+This acknowledgement letter will indicate a description of the complaint process and the 30 calendar day time frame for resolution of the complaint.

-Once the complaint has been resolved, RightCare will send a response letter to the provider with the resolution of the complaint, including the process to appeal if the provider is not satisfied with RightCare's decision.
+Once the complaint has been resolved, RightCare will send a response letter to the provider with the resolution of the complaint.